Page last updated 06 August, 2026.

 The Bisonte C45 just plays a very regular and generic heavy tank role.
 It has the characteristics of similar standard heavies such as the TNH 105/1000, Tiger II, Chi-Se, T32, etc.

-The mobility is average, its fairly well armoured, and its got a 105mm gun with an 8.1s reload.
+The mobility is average, its well armoured, and its got a 310 alpha gun.

 Play it similarly to these other standard heavy tanks, go to the HT side of the map, use hulldown and gun depression positions, and brawl with enemy heavies.